QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

     Visualization of the local coordinate system that is used to define the cross sectional beam properties of blades and struts.

-This cross sectional coordinate system in **ONLY** used for the definition of the **blade** and **strut** sectional structural properties!
-This cross sectional blade or strut coordinate system does **NOT** coincide with the local blade coordinate system (see :ref:`Local Blade Coordinate System`).
-The local blade (and strut) coordinate system follows the DNVGL definition :footcite:`dnvgl`.
-The sectional coordinate system shown in :numref:`fig-crossection` differs from the local body coordinate system (:numref:`fig-crossection_body`) in the following way:
+**Please note**: this cross sectional coordinate system is **ONLY** used for the definition of the **blade** and **strut** sectional structural properties!
+This cross sectional blade or strut coordinate system does **NOT** coincide with the local blade coordinate system (see :ref:`Local Blade Coordinate System`), which is used to report the loading data of the blade or strut.
+The local blade (and strut) coordinate system, used to report loads, follows the DNVGL definition :footcite:`dnvgl`.
+The local body coordinate system (:numref:`fig-crossection_body`) differs from the cross-sectional coordinate system shown in :numref:`fig-crossection` in the following way:

 * the **local blade X-axis** points in the direction of the **cross sectional Y-axis**.
 * the **local blade Y-Axis** points in the direction **opposite the cross sectional X-axis**.